zapier/visual-builder/docs/_quickstart/private-vs-public-integrations.md

 * [Embed Zap Templates](https://platform.zapier.com/embed/zap-templates).
 * Use [Zapier Issue Manager](https://platform.zapier.com/partners/zim) to manage bugs and feature requests.
 * Users of your integration can [Share a copy of their Zaps](https://help.zapier.com/hc/en-us/articles/8496292155405-Share-a-copy-of-your-Zap).
+* Users can use your integration with [Zapier's ChatGPT plugin](https://help.zapier.com/hc/en-us/articles/14058263394573).

 ### Limitations